trailofbits/algo/docs/client-android.md

 1. [Install the strongSwan VPN Client](https://play.google.com/store/apps/details?id=org.strongswan.android).
 2. Copy `android_{username}.sswan` and `android_{username}_helper.html` to your phone's internal storage.
-3. Open the StrongSwan app and go to the 'Import VPN profile' function.
+3. Open the StrongSwan app and go to 'Import VPN profile'.
 4. Select the `android_{username}.sswan` file to configure the VPN with your profile, using the p12 file to authenticate to the server.

 ## Manual installation